 As the Environmental Research Institute of the States (ERIS) explained, AFFF firefighting foam rose to popularity in the 1960s, with the U.S. Navy requiring all its vessels to carry the product.
 AFFF is useful in fighting fires not effectively extinguished with water alone.
 The product helps form a protective blanket that smothers a fire when water alone cannot put it out.

-AFFF firefighting foam works quickly by spreading out over the surface of the fuel, depriving the fire of oxygen, and quickly extinguishing even large fires.
 The foam also prevents the hot fuel from reigniting.
-So far, only AFFF that contains fluorine chemicals called per- and poly-fluoroalkyl substances, or PFAS, are capable of putting out dangerous fuel fires fast and keeping them out.
+So far, only AFFF that contains fluorine chemicals called per- and poly-fluoroalkyl substances, or PFAS, can put out dangerous fuel fires fast and keep them out.

 PFAS in AFFF Makes the Foam Toxic

-Unfortunately, the same attributes that make PFAS desirable in small spaces or dangerous circumstances also make them incredibly dangerous for humans.
+Unfortunately, the attributes that make PFAS desirable in small spaces or dangerous circumstances also make them incredibly dangerous for humans.
 These fire suppression chemicals heighten the risk of cancer in people who face exposure to them, especially people who face considerable exposure over a long time.

 Which Illnesses Have Been Linked to AFFF?